 One of the major benefits of dental implants is that they are designed to last permanently.

 What is the cost of dental implants?

-Since each treatment is customized to an individual’s needs, the total cost of dental implants will vary based on a number of factors, including the number of implants that are being placed, the materials being utilized, the complexity of the procedure, laboratory costs, and the skill/experience level of the dentist and the oral surgeon and periodontist.
-Once Dr. Pollack has performed an evaluation and created a treatment plan, a member of our dental team will produce an estimate of the total cost of the procedure and go over it with you.
-Our practice offers a variety of payment options and we work with CareCredit®, a company that offers convenient and affordable dental treatment financing plans for qualified applicants.
-We will be happy to assist you with finding the method of payment that works best for your budget.
+Since each treatment is customized to an individual’s needs, the total cost of dental implants will vary based on a number of factors, including the number of implants that are being placed, the materials being utilized, the complexity of the procedure, laboratory costs, and the skill/experience level of the dentist, the oral surgeon, and the periodontist.
+Once Dr. Pollack has performed an evaluation and created a treatment plan, our treatment coordinator will produce an estimate of the total cost of the procedure and go over it with you.
+Our practice works with CareCredit®, a company that offers convenient and affordable dental treatment financing plans for qualified applicants.

 Dental implants have helped individuals all over the world replace missing teeth with results that are beyond comparison.
 If you are considering dental implants, we invite you to contact us today with any questions you may have, or to schedule a consultation with Dr. Pollack.